KaiAragaki/kai_wip-website/content/posts/2024-05-15_zero-to-binom/index.md

 \binom{n}{r} = \frac{1}{r!} × P(n,r) = \frac{1}{r!} × \frac{n!}{(n-r)!} = \frac{n!}{r!(n-r)!}
 ‌$$

-I honestly think it's beautiful that we were able to prove this to ourselves from previous principles.
+And *this* - $\binom{n}{r}$ - is the binomial coefficient.
+Congratulations - we
+proved this to ourselves.
+You should feel good, because honestly I felt quite proud and it's embarrassing if I'm the only one.

+The next post will be about the interpretation and application of the binomial coefficient.

+# Summary

+- Addition principle says $∣A+B∣ = ∣A∣ + ∣B∣$
+- Multiplication principle says $∣A×B∣ = ∣A∣ × ∣B∣$
+  - Only applies to 'independent' events (see text for nuance)
+- Permutations are selections from a set where order matters
+- Subsets are selections from a set where order is meaningless
+- The number of unique subsets in a set of size $r$ in a set of size $n$ is given by the binomial coefficient.
+- The binomial coefficient is denoted by $\binom{n}{r} = \frac{n!}{r!(n-r)!}$

 # I want more

-I'd highly recommend you look in to 'Introductory Combinatorics' by Richard A Brualdi, which as far as I have read is a very human treatment of combinatorics.
-A **lot** of the content here is based on that book.
+I highly recommend 'Introductory Combinatorics' by Richard A Brualdi, which as far as I have read is a very humane treatment of combinatorics.
+A **lot** of the content/structure here is based on that book.
 Please check it out!

 # References